 1. Create an employee attendance policy

 The first step in learning how to handle employee absenteeism?
 Create an official employee attendance policy.
 Workplace attendance should be straightforward—show up on time, as scheduled.
 But in reality, figuring out how to track, document, and fix employee absenteeism can get complicated, and come with a lot of IFTTW—if that, then what—scenarios.
 What if an employee comes in 45 minutes late, but still shows up?
 What if they have a sick child or another emergency?
 What if they don’t show up for work at all?
 Then what?

 It doesn’t matter if your business doesn’t have an official HR department or if you have five or fifty employees.
 An official attendance policy makes expectations for work behavior and disciplinary action clear to all team members.
 So take some time now to put together a policy that’s fair to both you and your employees.
 Consider different attendance issues like scheduled absences, unscheduled absences, and tardiness, then decide any necessary disciplinary actions and next steps for each.
 It doesn’t need to be complicated.
 Instead, focus on creating a policy that rules out subjectivity and defines what each type of absence means in clear, plain language.

 Once you’re finished, don’t just stick your brand new attendance policy in a binder on the shelf or hide it in the fine print of an employee handbook.
-Make sure every employee has the chance to see it and is made aware of the changes.
+Make sure every employee, including new hires, has the chance to see it and is made aware of the changes.
 Emphasize the importance of attendance as a shared responsibility and that everyone is expected to hold up their end of the bargain.
 Have your employees sign a waiver confirming that they’ve read the policy and that they consent to work under the new attendance requirements.
 It’s a good idea for your records to confirm it in writing should any disciplinary issues arise later.
 And speaking of disciplinary issues…

 2. Enforce your attendance policy consistently